 Parking on campus requires a valid parking permit at all times.
 Parking permits are available for purchase at Campus Safety Services (located in the parking structure) between 8 a.m. and midnight, seven days a week.
 Call 408-554-4441 for further information.

-Copies of the current rules are contained in the Parking Plan, which can be found at Campus Safety’s website.
+Copies of the current rules are contained in the Parking Plan, which can be found at Campus Safety’s webs ite.

-s.
+It is the goal of Santa Clara University to maintain a drug-free workplace and campus.
 The unlawful manufacture, distribution, dispensation, possession, and/or use of controlled substances or the unlawful possession, use, or distribution of alcohol is prohibited on the Santa Clara University campus, in the workplace, or as part of any of the University’s activities.
 This includes the unlawful use of controlled substances or alcohol in the workplace even if it does not result in impaired job performance or in unacceptable conduct.

 The unlawful presence of any controlled substance or alcohol in the workplace and campus itself is prohibited.
 The workplace and campus are presumed to include all Santa Clara premises where the activities of the University are conducted.

 Violations will result in disciplinary action up to and including termination of employment for faculty and staff or expulsion of students.
 A disciplinary action may also include the completion of an appropriate rehabilitation program.
 Violations may also be referred to the appropriate authorities for prosecution.

 The program information is distributed on an annual basis to all faculty, staff, and students.
 New staff employees are given a copy in New Employee Orientation.
 New faculty employees are given a copy at New Faculty Orientation.
 The program is reviewed at least biennially by the Office of Student Life, Affirmative Action Office, and the Department of Human Resources.
 Contact the Office of Student Life for a complete copy of the program.